· By Dana Whitfield

 • Industry-specific documents should be gathered before submission.

 Factoring depends on whether an invoice is valid, owed by an approved customer, and supported by documentation.
 Incomplete paperwork can delay verification even when the work was performed correctly.
+Invoice preparation is fundamentally about eligibility, not just formatting—an invoice can be professionally formatted and still be ineligible if it lacks the right support documents.

 Invoice preparation checklist